snowplow/snowplowanalytics.com/_posts/2018-08-08-piinguin-released/index.md

 The simplest way to deploy Piinguin Server is to obtain the Docker image by running the following on your Docker host:

 {% highlight bash %}
-$ docker run snowplow-docker-registry.bintray.io/snowplow/piinguin-server:0.1.0
+$ docker run snowplow-docker-registry.bintray.io/snowplow/piinguin-server:0.1.1
 {% endhighlight %}

 This will run the server on the default port `8080` and will use the default DynamoDB table `piinguin`.
 Both are configurable to other values using `PIINGUIN_PORT` and `PIINGUIN_DYNAMODB_TABLE`, if needed.
+See the relevant [readme][snpl-docker-piinguin-readme] for more information.

 <h3 id="piinguin-iam-policy">4.4 Setting up server permissions to the VPC</h3>